Regensburg Botanical Society: History of the society

 The ruler of the Principality of Regensburg, Prince-Archbishop Karl Theodor von Dalberg supported the society in its early years.
 He gave it the garden of Saint Emmeram's Abbey, which had had a long tradition of scientific enquiry.
 From 1803 until 1855 the society maintained a botanical garden there.
 The society also started a herbarium focusing on plants found in Germany.
-By the 1820s it contained 3,265 specimens with along with some from other parts of the world.
+By the 1820s it contained 3,265 specimens along with some from other parts of the world.
 The most substantial donation of additional material to the herbarium, 20,000 specimens, was from the estate of Baron Franz Ludwig von Welden, an Austrian army officer who travelled widely.
 In addition the society began to form a specialist library, which by 1805 contained 216 titles.

 In the early 1900s, as nature conservation began to be appreciated the society's chair, Heinrich Karl August Fürnrohr, led the society to purchase several areas of land for conservation value.
 These included in 1905 Drabafelsen near Etterzhausen, in 1906 the Schutzfelsen where the society was founded and in 1911 the Sippenauer Moor.
 The society disposed of some of the herbarium and library during the early-twentieth century.
 From the 1950s the society developed a new journal (Hoppea), increased activity related to conservation and new connections with other regional scientific societies.
 In 1974 the society became part of the University of Regensburg and the books (in 1974), herbarium (in 1977) and society's archives (in 1984) were added to the university's collections as permanent loans.
 Conservation work has been undertaken on the documents and herbarium specimens, and the herbarium is now housed in modern facilities.
 The change in the society's fortunes has been reflected in an increase in the number of members which has been around 600 since 1999.